opendatahub-io/opendatahub-community/CODE_OF_CONDUCT.md

-# Opendata Hub Code of Conduct
+# Open Data Hub Code of Conduct

 ## Our Pledge